 I mean, the evidence is there.

-Um McCabe was fired before that, before the inspector general went public, before Attorney General Jeff Sessions went public with the reasons why Andrew McCabe was fired.
+McCabe was fired before that, before the Inspector General went public, before Attorney General Jeff Sessions went public with the reasons why Andrew McCabe was fired.

 He lied multiple times under oath.

-He's also involved in a much bigger controversy than just lying, and that is the inspector general's investigation into how the FBI has handled, you know, the Hillary Clinton matter.
+He's also involved in a much bigger controversy than just lying, and that is the Inspector General's investigation into how the FBI has handled the Hillary Clinton matter.

-And and that's something that we haven't seen that report yet.
+And that's something that we haven't seen that report yet.

 So that's something that we're expecting to see in May from Inspector General Horowitz.

-And I think this is incredible because remember, Sean, I was reporting over a year ago uh what was going on inside uh, you know, the Washington DC field office with the FBI.
+And I think this is incredible because remember, Sean, I was reporting over a year ago what was going on inside the Washington, D.C. field office with the FBI.

-Uh there were, you know, former FBI agents um uh and and law enforcement officials that I spoke with that had said, you know, Andrew McCabe was really dead set on getting um uh Michael Flynn, who was a former national security advisor,
+There were former FBI agents and law enforcement officials that I spoke with that had said Andrew McCabe was really dead set on getting Michael Flynn, who was a former National Security Advisor, that he wanted to find any way that he could get him for lying.

-And and that's still a mystery to a lot of people.
+And that's still a mystery to a lot of people.

 Well, right now, the guy that wanted to take Flynn down and all these other people is now facing the same exact charges, except it's more egregious.